3 feared dead as Myanmar army truck runs down protesters | Law-Order

 A video posted on social media showed a speeding small army truck heading into the marchers from behind.
 Voices can be heard, saying: “The car is coming ...
 Please help!
 It hit the children ...
 Oh! ...
 Dead! ...
 Run, ... run!”
 The video shows about a dozen people running from the spot.

-A witness told The Associated Press that the protesters had been on his street for just two minutes when the military truck hit them, leaving three people without any sign of movement lying on the road.
+A witness told The Associated Press that the protesters had been on his street for just two minutes when the military truck hit them, leaving three people lying motionless on the road.

+“About five armed soldiers got out of the vehicle and chased after the protesters,” said the witness, who insisted on anonymity for fear of arrest.
+“They opened fire and also arrested young people who had been hit by the car.
+At least 10 people were arrested.”
+A worker for a local emergency rescue team, who also insisted on anonymity, said it brought two men and a woman, all in their early 20s and seriously injured, to a military hospital for treatment.

+State television reported that 11 protesters had been arrested, including three injured people.

 Another witness said that when several people came to gather their items, three more military vehicles arrived and arrested several of them.

-The organiser, who spoke on condition of anonymity because of the threat of arrest, said the group held such protests to keep the residents involved in the struggle against the military-installed government.
+The organizer, who spoke on condition of anonymity because of the threat of arrest, said the group held such protests to keep the residents involved in the struggle against the military-installed government.

 At the same time, militant urban guerrilla groups have attacked officials and planted bombs, while open armed conflict had engulfed rural areas, leading to a warning the country may slide into civil war.